RuleWorld/PyBioNetGen/docs/source/library.rst

 Basic Usage
 -----------

-his is designed to be a pythonic object representing the BNGL model given.
+This is designed to be a pythonic object representing the BNGL model given.
 It currently has some limited options to modify the model.
 You can load the model object using